Department of Correction

 For more information about records related to John Dillinger and his gang, please visit the Dillinger Collection page.
 This page may also be useful to researchers interested in learning more about the types of information found in prison records.

-Many records of the various correctional facilities held by the State Archives have been indexed on the Indiana Digital Archives, which will soon move to the Research Indiana Indexes.
-To request copies of any of the records, or for more information, please contact the Indiana State Archives at email@example.com.
+Many records of the various correctional facilities held by the State Archives have been indexed on the Research Indiana Index.
+To request copies of any of the records, or for more information, please contact the Indiana State Archives at firstname.lastname@example.org.

 The first state prison in Indiana opened in Jeffersonville in 1822.
 Although it was later moved to Clarksville, it is often referred to as the Jeffersonville Prison.
 Local residents now know the building as the old Colgate-Palmolive Company.
 The facility originally housed both men and women.
 After a second State Prison was opened in Michigan City in 1860, the State Prison South only took inmates from the southern half of the state.
 In 1897, State Prison South was converted to a Reformatory.
 The older prisoners and those accused of more severe crimes were sent to the Northern prison.
 An index to the Descriptive Book of the State Prison South, 1822 to 1897, may be searched online at the Indiana Digital Archives, which will soon be moving to the Research Indiana Indexes.